University of Minnesota Procedure

 Non-sponsored receivables billed through EFS

-Accounts Receivable Services (ARS) is responsible for and uses the following methods in the collection of outstanding receivables that have not been paid in full within 30 days for non-sponsored invoices generated in the Enterprise Financial System (EFS):
+Accounts Receivable Services (ARS) is responsible for and uses the following methods to collect outstanding receivables that have not been paid in full within 30 days for non-sponsored invoices generated in the Enterprise Financial System (EFS):

 • Statements of account